shallex/Team12_ML24/README.md

 #### Artificial label

-Applied label "1" to mixed images
+Applied label "1" to mixture of images.
+10% of MNIST train images were summed and normalized to have 0 mean and 1 std.
+Normalization prevents AE from separating the majority of latent representations of distorted images into a distinct cluster, increasing correlation of metrics.

-**SRCC of Non-supervised metrics with the artificial label**
+**SRCC of metrics with the artificial label**

 - Modest correlation with the artificial target of non-supervised metrics.
-- Entropy prevails probably because distorted images, indeed, are less “certain”.
+  - More complicated metrics like LID and Entropy yield better results.
-- More complicated metrics yield better results.
+- Loss based metrics exhibit greater correlation with the artificial target.

-SRCC with label:
+Non-supervised metrics:

 | Non-supervised metric | SRCC |
 | --- | --- |